 What?
-Making pastry from scratch, I’ve got to be kidding?
-Life’s too short to be rubbing lard into flour and some of us have a day job?
-Home from work half seven and weekends are for a bit of chilling?
-Can’t be arsed to clean up flour messing up the whole kitchen and waiting for ever for the pastry to chill?
-Rolling out dough is worse a chore than ironing?
+Making pastry from scratch, you’ve got to be kidding!
+Life’s too short to be rubbing lard into flour and some of us have a day job.
+I’m home from work at half seven and weekends are surely for a bit of chilling.
+I certainly can’t be fussed to clean up the flour from all over the kitchen and to wait for ever for the pastry to chill.

 Okay – I get it.